plewis/plewis.github.io/phylogenetics/simulation.md

 The initial dot tells the bash interpreter to simply issue the commands found in the following "shell script" file as if you typed them into the console.
 You could skip the creation of _sg.sh_ in the first place by simply issuing the command on the command line, like this:

-    $HOME/sg134/seq-gen -mHKY -l10000 -n1 -p1 -t2.0 -a0.5 -on < tree.txt > simdata.nex
+    $HOME/simlab/seq-gen -mHKY -l10000 -n1 -p1 -t2.0 -a0.5 -on < tree.txt > simdata.nex

 I showed you how to store the command in a file because that provides a record of what you did and allows you to easily modify the command and run it again.

 > :thinking: Take a look at the file seq-gen generated.
-Can you explain why nearly every site show evidence of substitution? (hint: look at the branch lengths specified in the true tree)
+Can you explain why nearly every site show evidence of substitution? (hint1: look at the branch lengths specified in the true tree)

 {% comment %}
 all 9 branch lengths are 1, which means that, on average, there will be 9 substitutions at every site over the entire tree, so it is not surprising that there are no constant sites.